csernazs/pytest-httpserver/doc/guide.rst

 -------------------------------------
 It is possible to wait until all oneshot and ordered handlers are exhausted or any error happened.
 This is provided by a context manager which waits until one of these events occured.
-This can be further customized by :py:class:`pytest_httpserver.server.WaitSettings` object to raise or not raise assertion.
+This can be further customized by :py:class:`pytest_httpserver.server.WaitingSettings` object to raise or not raise assertion.

 Debugging errors while testing